ASHR12/JSTutorialUdemy/Notes/js-notes.md

 - points to the left of the dot
 - In regular function (not arrow) **this** determined by **how** a function is invoked (left of .)
+- refers to parent , left of the dot.
 - default to global - **window**

 ```javascript